MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

 ## How do I update an entity?

-After using a builder and operation object to add an entity, you use the entity's method to update its properties.
+After using a builder and operation object to add an entity, you use the entity's methods to update its properties.
 The following example updates the ad group's CPC bid amount.

 ```javascript
     var ids = ["123456789"];